-The Department of Electrical and Computer Engineering in the Thomas J. Watson College of Engineering and Applied Science at Binghamton University (The State University of New York at Binghamton) invites applications for a faculty position at the rank of associate professor to begin fall 2024.
+The Department of Electrical and Computer Engineering in the Thomas J. Watson College of Engineering and Applied Science at Binghamton University (The State University of New York at Binghamton) invites applications for a tenure-track faculty position at the rank of assistant professor to begin spring or fall 2024.

 Watson College stands committed to fostering a community that reflects our diverse society to ensure that its teaching, research, scholarship, and outreach programs include and serve a wide range of individuals.

 Underpinning the technical, engineering, and computer science expertise of Watson College faculty, staff, students and alumni is an understanding that diverse and inclusive groups maximize potential, innovation, and impact.
 We, therefore, develop structures and opportunities that improve the experience of all students, especially those who are underrepresented in engineering and computer science.
 Watson faculty, staff, and students assist in cultivating a community of members that are conscious of barriers to social mobility, exhibit and act on empathy and compassion, and advocate for diversity, equity, and inclusion (DEI), both within the college and beyond.

 Together, we learn, educate, innovate, and work toward a more just and inclusive future.
 We embrace and cultivate our diversity and thrive because of it.

 We strongly encourage potential applicants who share these goals, especially underrepresented minorities, women, and persons with disabilities to apply.